 Operating income for our C&I segment for the year ended December 31, 2023 was \$45.9 million compared to \$43.2 million for the year ended December 31, 2022, an increase of \$2.7 million, or 6.3%.
 The year-over-year increase in operating income was primarily due to higher revenues as discussed above.
-Operating income, as a percentage of revenues, for our C&I segment decreased to 3.0% for the year ended December 31, 2022.
-Operating income margin was impacted by significant changes in our estimated gross profit on certain projects resulting in a net operating income margin decrease of 2.0% for the year ended December 31, 2023.
+Operating income, as a percentage of revenues, for our C&I segment decreased to 3.0% for the year ended December 31, 2023 from 3.4% for the year ended December 31, 2022.
+Operating income margin was impacted by significant changes in our estimated gross profit on certain projects resulting in a net operating income margin decrease of 2.0% for the year ended December 31, 2023, compared to a net decrease of 0.7% for the year ended December 31, 2022.
 Significant estimated gross profit changes negatively impacted operating income as a percentage of revenues by 2.6% and largely related to labor and project inefficiencies, some of which were caused by supply chain disruptions and by rising costs associated with inflation.
 These decreases were partially offset by positive significant estimated gross profit changes totaling 0.6% of revenues mostly related to favorable change orders and better-than-anticipated productivity.
 Additionally, C&I operating income margin was negatively impacted by an adjustment of \$3.2 million associated with an adjustment to sales tax accruals for prior periods in one of our operating areas, partially offset by improved productivity on a project that started in 2023 and favorable joint venture results.